-Samsung Galaxy S 4 'Developer Edition' models appear for AT&T and VerizonAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S 4 'Developer Edition' models appear for AT&T and VerizonAlex Wagner - Editorial Director of News and Content

 Around the same time as the launch of Verizon's Galaxy S III last year, Samsung revealed its plans to offer a "Developer Edition" of the device that would feature an unlockable bootloader, allowing buyers to tweak the phone as much as they'd like.
 Now it looks like Samsung may have similar plans for its new Galaxy S 4.